ZCG-coder/Steppable/README.md

     * `aReport.cpp` - The report file to show the results.
     * `aReport.hpp` - A header that contains optional definition.
     > Note: Only the above-mentioned three files will be added to CMake.
+2. Make sure to document the code.
+Please follow [this](docs/DOCUMENTING.md) for documentation guidelines.
-2. Add an entry to `src/CMakeLists.txt`
+3. Add an entry to `src/CMakeLists.txt`
 ```cmake
 SET(COMPONENTS
     add